Champdogs Information Exchange - Not logged in

 Could be an allergy to something too

-Justine, Dixie, Bronte, Marnie, Lottie, Dusty, Ziya and Ania
+Justine, Bronte, Marnie, Lottie, Dusty, Ziya, Ania and Neka

 Yeast build up causes red staining. it might be in the paws or that could be due to mites and nibbling.

 13.09.10 16:13 GMT

 Thankyou for replies.
 Am busy researching yeast and saliva links.
 Both seem plausible.
 I can't believe it could be their natural diet unless it is an allergy to something I am giving them too often.

 Our dog Daisy has red fur around her mouth and paws.
 Then I read somewhere that it could be tap water, Since then she has only had filtered water and when it grew out she is now snow white.

 Live each day as if there is no tommorrow !!!
 Never let the sun go down on an arguement !!!